Arksine/moonraker/docs/configuration.md

 port:
 #   Port the Broker is listening on.
 Default is 1883.
 client_id:
-#   A string client identifer sent by the client to the broker after
+#   A string client identifier sent by the client to the broker after
 #   connecting.
 The default is a randomly assigned client id.
 enable_tls: False
 #   Enables SSL/TLS connections when set to true.
 Note that if a user intends